On this page:

-- Are you able to pay for airfares, OSHC, rent, food, clothing, etc for your family?
+- Are you able to pay for the additional cost of living for my family?

 - Will your family be able to adjust to life in Australia easily?

 - What are the problems your family will be facing if they do not speak English?